Edinburgh - NbS enhancing health, wealth and sustainability

 Drivers:

-Both Edinburgh City and the CEC were keen to change the city’s land to mitigate climate change and increase public engagement around NBS, so GREEN SURGE came at an opportune time and their proposed activities were going in the same direction.
+Both Edinburgh City and the CEC were keen to change the city’s land to mitigate climate change and increase public engagement around NbS, so GREEN SURGE came at an opportune time and their proposed activities were going in the same direction.
 However, there is a limitation in that projects run for a set period of time and it takes a while to build relationships and embed new thinking or models in practice, and so the return on/impact of this investment in terms of time and resources is not usually seen during the project.

 In 2015, Scotland received €15 million in funding from the European Regional Development Fund for Smart Cities Scotland, which aims to make Scottish cities more efficient and greener while making them more attractive to potential investors[1].
 Edinburgh is part of this programme.